SarahKatherineFrancis/react-food-order/README.md

 # React Food Order
-This is a React component for a shopping cart that allows users to add and remove items, initiate the checkout process, and submit orders.
+This is a React app for a shopping cart that allows users to add and remove items, initiate the checkout process, and submit orders.
 Below is a detailed README for this code:

 ## Introduction
 This React component represents a shopping cart that can be integrated into an e-commerce website.
 It provides the following features: